Utilising the capacity and reach of the oneworld® alliance network, you can plan and book your itinerary almost anywhere around the globe.

 - Your reservations and ticketing can be handled by any oneworld member airline.

-- Following your first international flight, all subsequent flights can be left open-dated, allowing you to schedule your trip as you go.11
+- Following your first flight between Continental Zones, all subsequent flights can be left open-dated, allowing you to schedule your trip as you go.10

 oneworld affiliate airlines

-Please note: Jetstar flights can also be included when booked as a Qantas flight number.13
+Please note: Jetstar flights can also be included when booked as a Qantas flight number.11

-Los Angeles – Tokyo – Hong Kong –Kuala Lumpur – Moscow – St. Petersburg – Madrid – Miami – Los Angeles
+Los Angeles – Tokyo – Hong Kong –Kuala Lumpur – Doha – Moscow – St. Petersburg – Madrid – Miami – Los Angeles

-Cairns – Brisbane – Kuala Lumpur – Hong Kong – Tokyo – Helsinki – Dusseldorf – London – New York – Toronto – Los Angeles – Sydney – Cairns
+Cairns – Brisbane – Singapore – Hong Kong – Tokyo – Helsinki – Dusseldorf – London – New York – Toronto – Los Angeles – Sydney – Cairns

-Madrid – New York – Chicago – Mexico City – São Paulo – Santiago – Auckland – Sydney – Cairns – Tokyo – Hong Kong – Johannesburg – Cape Town – London – Zurich – Madrid
+Madrid – New York – Chicago – Miami – São Paulo – Santiago – Auckland – Sydney – Cairns – Tokyo – Hong Kong – Doha – Johannesburg – Cape Town – London – Zurich – Madrid

 Note: Five continent fares are also available.